 Value propositions don’t need to be direct.
 They can also be high-minded and aspirational:

 - “Just Do It.” – Nike

-As a seller of athletic goods, Nike understands that the biggest barrier to our fitness goals (and commensurately, our purchasing of the gear to take us there) is our own motivation.
-Its tag line is as much a call to action as it is a value proposition: Get out there and do it!
+As a seller of athletic goods, Nike understands that motivation is the most significant barrier to our fitness goals (and commensurately, purchasing of their gear takes us there).
+Its tagline is a call to action and a value proposition: Get out there and do it!

 This style doesn’t mention a direct feature or function of the product.
-Instead, it takes a more imaginative approach and invites users to envision how great things might be with said product behind them.
-Some examples of aspirational value propositions include the following:
+Instead, it takes a more imaginative approach and invites users to envision how others might say great things about them based on their brand choice.
+Some examples of aspirational value propositions include: